Karin Page

 Karin Page is an Australian singer-songwriter and multi-instrumentalist.
-Karin won the Star Maker award at the 2016 Country Music Awards of Australia.
+She won the Star Maker award at the 2016 Tamworth Country Music Festival.

 Originally from Western Australia, Page moved to Byron Bay, New South Wales in 2016.

 Early life and career

 Page attended Perth Modern School on a music scholarship before graduating in contemporary music from the Western Australian Academy of Performing Arts.
 She formed and fronted the band Spoonful of Sugar which was then renamed China Doll.
 In 2014 Page toured and played with her partner Adam Nyeholt.
 In 2016 Page released two singles.
 "Keep On" and "Wherever You Are" both of which have received substantial airplay on radio stations all over Australia.